As each season in the Wheel of the Year turns,

 Somewhere in your cellular composition is the memory of a matrilineal moon circle.

-Women have gathered like this for millennia—under the ache of the full moon, just as the veil thins, when what’s been hidden begins to stir.
+Women have gathered like this for millennia—under the ache of the full moon,

 We gather to listen to what the body knows.